hknd23/idcempy/docs/zmiopc_tutorial.rst

   fittedmiopc = zmiopc.iopcfit(miopc_EU)
   print(fittedziopc.responsefull)

-:func:`zmiopc.split_effects` simulates data from MiOP model results and computes changes in predicted probabilities when the value of a variable changes.
+The following line of code allows you to compute changes in predicted probabilities when the value of a variable changes.
 This allows you to illustrate how the changes in the split-probit covariates affect the probablilities of being in one population versus another.
-The example below illustrates the marginal effects of the variable 'gender_dum' on the outcome variable in the ZiOPC model estimated in ths documentation.

 .. testcode::

     miopcxeno = idcempy.split_effects(miopc_EU, 1, nsims = 10000)

-The returned dataframe contains predicted probabilities when 'gender_dum' equals 0, and when 'gender_dum' equals 1.
-The box plots below illustrate the change in predicted probablities using the values from the 'ziopparl' dataframe.
+A box plot can illustrate the change in predicted probabilities.

 .. testcode::

      miopcxeno.plot.box(grid='False')

-:func:: `zmiopc.ordered_effects` calculates the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
+To calculate the change in predicted probabilities of the outcome variable when the value of a covarariate changes.
 The box plots below display the change in predicted probabilities of the outcome variable in the MiOPC model estimated above when Xenophobia increases one standard deviation from its mean value.

 .. testcode::